 - Member in good standing.
 Those members who have paid any required dues, if any in accordance with these bylaws.

 ARTICLE 5.
 NOMINATION AND ELECTION OF DIRECTORS AND OFFICERS; APPOINTMENT OF TELLERS

-- Each year, the president shall appoint, subject to ratification of the board of directors, a Nominations-Elections Committee of six or more members.
+- Each year, the president shall appoint, subject to ratification of the board of directors, a Nominations-Elections Committee of three (3) members.

 - The committee shall manage the election of directors in accordance with the policy manual.

-- The president will appoint three tellers who will count or observe the counting of the votes and, at the annual meeting, verify and report the results of the
+- Nomination and Elections Committee shall count or observe the counting of the votes and, at the annual meeting, verify and report the results of the election.

 - Prior to the first annual membership meeting the initial Founding Board of Directors shall be appointed by the appointed Board of Directors.